-A.R.S. §41-2406.C mandates that ACJC report whether the victim and offender were estranged at the time of the offense.
+A.R.S. §41-2406.C also mandates that in cases of sexual assault involving a spouse ACJC report whether the victim and the offender were estranged at the time of the offense.
 Except for a general indication of domestic violence, there is no field on the disposition reporting form that describes the relationship between the victim and the offender or the status of the relationship at the time of the offense.
-Instead, arrest and disposition information for all sexual assault-related2 charges flagged for domestic violence is reported separately in the report.
+As a result, the ACJC has elected to provide arrest and disposition information for all sexual assault-related charges flagged for domestic violence separately in the report.